JosiahCastillo/Azure-SIEM-Map/README.md

 ![SIEM_Configuration_5](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/c6579370-fae5-4221-ab76-ef302c67ccf5)

+For better labeling I made sure to set the color settings according to "event_count" and set the "Metric Label" for the Metric Settings to "country".
+This way the results are displayed according to country and not another geolocation factor or event count.
+The settings can be seen above.

 ## Results
 After some time we should be able to see failed RDP attempts logged on our world map.
 The following are results from my own implementation.